Back to map

 Applies to

-Any organisation that uses water in its operations — manufacturing, agriculture, data centres, and more
+Any organisation that uses water in operations: manufacturing, agriculture, data centres, and beyond

 Rating scale